Maple Class (Year 3)

 Welcome to Maple Class!

-Your child's class teacher is Mrs Lynch and their Teaching Assistant is Miss McCormick.
+Your child's class teacher is Miss Talbot and their Teaching Assistant is Mrs Walters.

 CurriculumIn Year 3 we begin the journey through Key Stage 2, building on the learning completed in Key Stage 1.
 The National Curriculum objectives for English and Maths in Key Stage 2 are separated into Lower Key Stage 2 (Years 3 and 4) and Upper Key Stage 2 (Years 5 and 6).
 There is a specific year 3 programme of study for Science.